 Here’s what to expect and what to do after getting your braces off.

-Here is what to expect and what to do after having your braces removed.
+Here is what to expect and what to do after having your getting braces off.

 What to Expect:

-Removing your braces will take about an hour.
+Taking braces off will take about an hour.
 The process includes gently removing each bracket with pliers and then removing the bonding material by using a polishing tool.

 Your teeth will feel slimy at first because you’re used to having your braces on your teeth, however, you will adjust to your smooth teeth quickly.